MileWalkers/SpreadSheet/README.md

 # SpreadSheet
-A learning process of a QT application
+A learning process of a QT application\n
 Followed by direction from "C++ GUI Programming with QT4, Second Edition"